johankasperi/argon-osm-occlusion/README.md

 * `altitude`: Altitude of the added buildings.
 * `radius`: Radius of the bounding circle.
 * `features`: Array of all the buildings containing its geolocation data.
-* `geoObjects`: Array of all the Three objects created from the OSM data, i.e. all the buildings in this bounding circle.
+* `geoObjects`: Array of all the three.js objects created from the OSM data, i.e. all the buildings in this bounding circle.
 * `geoEntities`: Array of all the Argon.Cesium.Entity created for each building.

 ### Methods

 ##### `add(options, callback)`
-Queries the Overpass API for OSM building features, converts them to Threejs meshes and adds them to the scene.
+Queries the Overpass API for OSM building features, converts them to three.js meshes and adds them to the scene.

 * `options`: This method takes to following options:
   * `longitude`: Float.
 Longitude of the bounding circle center used when querying the Overpass API.
 Required.